preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 Templates
 =============================================

-Here you can work with templates for Sign-off requests.
+Here you can work with templates for sign-off requests.
 A template can then be used in a type.
-When creating Sign-off requests a rype is always used, where pages from the template can be removed, and additional pages added, if needed.
+When creating sign-off requests a rype is always used, where pages from the template can be removed, and additional pages added, if needed.

 .. image:: sign-off-requests-templates-new2.png